SacDeNoeuds/extended-guide/readme-to-generate.md

 ## Introduction

 The model-view approach applies to any frontend application, as long as you have some client-side scripting and rendering.
-Could be in C & Qt as well as HTML/JS.

 Conceptually the model-view pattern is way simpler than it looks, yet diving into it is trickier than it seems IMO, which is why I am writing these series.